World soccer rocked by U.S., Swiss arrests of officials for graft

 Qatar's stock market fell sharply as news of the Swiss investigation emerged.

-(Additional reporting by Katharina Bart in Zurich, Curtis Skinner in San Francisco, Karen Freifeld and Nate Raymond in New York, Mark Hosenball, Julia Edwards, Lindsay Dunsmuir in Washington, David Adams and Zachary Ferguson in Miami, Ian Ransom in Melbourne; Writing by Peter Graff, Giles Elgood; Editing by Peter Millership, David Stamp, Grant McCool, Stuart Grudgings and Ian Geoghegan)
+(Additional reporting by Katharina Bart in Zurich, Curtis Skinner in San Francisco, Karen Freifeld and Nate Raymond in New York, Mark Hosenball, Julia Edwards, Lindsay Dunsmuir in Washington, David Adams and Zachary Ferguson in Miami, Ian Ransom in Melbourne; Writing by Peter Graff, Giles Elgood; Editing by Peter Millership, David Stamp, Grant McCool and Stuart Grudgings)